eglerean/datascience/content/build_8.md

 :::

 ## Remember: you are never alone
 High-performance computing is a diverse community of people with various expertise who are very happy to discuss research data analysis workflows and decide together which tool is the most suitable for which case.
-It can be useful to also learn []"how to ask for help with (super)computers"](https://zenodo.org/records/8392763).
+It can be useful to also learn ["how to ask for help with (super)computers"](https://zenodo.org/records/8392763).